 - Need something done today?
 Who do you rely on?

-- Need something done in 3 months?
+- Need something done in three months?
 Who do you rely on?

 - Need something done before the end of the year?
 Who do you rely on?

-- Need something done beyond 5 years?
+- Need something done beyond three years?
 Who do you rely on?

 So take a corporate strategy, any corporate strategy.
 At the executive level (C-level suite), the operational level (directors, business unit leads, regional managers), and the technical level (do-ers, skilled workers, producers) each have different needs and these needs are really based on how time plays a role in variables and risk at each the level:

-- Executives care about the health of the organization 5 years and beyond, their goal is to not only assure the organization both exists in 5 years, but healthier 5 years and beyond;
+- Executives care about the health of the organization three to five years and beyond [really are we at 1-year and beyond], their goal is to not only assure the organization both exists in five years, but healthier five years and beyond*;

-- The operational level is concerned about all that happens within the year, mainly how to execute the operations from 3 months to a year that will combine to deliver to the executive, or 5-year, strategy; and
+- The operational level is concerned about all that happens within the year, mainly how to execute the operations from three months to a year that will combine to deliver to the executive, or three- to five-year, strategy; and

-- The technical level is concerned about getting their work turned around from 1 day to 3 months.
+- The technical level is concerned about getting their work turned around from one day to three months.
 That is where they need to deliver, they provide the work that combines to deliver to the quarterly and annual results – they deliver to the operational demand

-Here’s the part I love: executive and operational levels can combine for a robust dialogue and planning session, after all the operational level should provide great insight into the needs at a more specific level, but after the executive strategy is finalized, there is no more dialogue, no more alternatives and the operational level now turns their attention to the 3 month to 1 year horizon.
+Here’s the part I love: executive and operational levels can combine for a robust dialogue and planning session, after all, the operational level should provide great insight into the needs at a more specific level, but after a finalized executive strategy, no more dialogue, no more alternatives.
+The operational level now turns their attention to the three month to one-year horizon.

 The operational leads, in turn, should empower their technical team and their management to use their ability to modify and make adjustments to meet the timelines to deliver.
-They operational leads should not micromanage, they should empower.
+Operational leads should not micromanage, operational leads should empower.

-When strategy is converted to time, it really provides great framework to assign resources, manage risk, empower employees, communication, and clear out all micromanagement.
+When strategy can convert to time, it really provides a great framework to assign resources, manage risk, empower employees, communication, and clear out all micromanagement.

 Check out Michael Raynor’s great book here where he also talks about scenario planning and strategic flexibility as organization enablers: